yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Modularity/01-overview-IN-PROGRESS.md

 Modules are independent of one another but can communicate with each other in a loosely coupled fashion.
 Either way, it is important to keep the communication between modules to a minimum to avoid dependency issues.
 Overall, modular architecture makes it easier for you to develop, test, deploy, and maintain your application.

+!!! note
-> ***Note:*** When designing your modules, you have to stick to the the loosely coupled and shared-nothing infrastructure principles.
+    * When designing your modules, you have to stick to the the loosely coupled and shared-nothing infrastructure principles.

 The following chart shows the overall design concept of the platform application: